yumoxu/yumoxu.github.io/_pages/about.md

 ---

 I am a Research Associate in Natural Language Processing at the University of Edinburgh.
-I am interested in both deep neural networks and probabilistic models for NLP, especially text summarization and language generation.
+My research interests include text summarization and language generation with deep neural networks or probabilistic models.
 <!-- My long-term research goal is to evolve the machine to interact with people naturally and assist people effectively,
 with minimal human guidance. -->